Perhaps you’ve even decided to take things further and launch a show. In that case, you’ll want the best podcast publishing tools.

 Tool #2: Auphonic – The Personal Audio Engineer on a Budget

-Auphonic is an AI post-production software tool that can clean up your audio files with the click of a button.
+Auphonic is an AI post-production software tool that can clean up your audio files with just a few clicks to give your podcast a professional, polished sound.

-Designed for podcasters who use an interview format, Auphonic’s easy-to-use interface will automatically level your audio levels and make you sound like a pro, all at a very reasonable price.
+This podcast software is great for podcasters who use an interview format, Auphonic’s easy-to-use interface automatically levels your audio volume and make you sound like a pro, all at a very reasonable price.

-All you need to do is upload your audio, and the AI algorithm will identify different voices and music.
-Then, it will process and optimize the sounds separately to fine-tune the audio quality of your podcast.
+All you need to do is upload your audio, and the AI algorithm identifies different voices and music.
+Then, it processes and optimizes the sounds separately to fine-tune the audio quality of your podcast.

 Pros of Auphonic